solveforj/pandemic-central/data/CCVI/README.md

 # CCVI Data

-- **Description**: Contains multiple files for 2018 census and demographic data for US counties.
-Relevant columns are selected from these datasets and normalized for county population if possible.
+- **Description**: Processes CCVI scores for US counties from the Surgo Foundation.
+These metrics score various socioeconomic and health factors that are relevant for vulnerability to COVID-19 outbreaks.

 - **Files**: